WHY-exe/note/apue/operating_system.md

 ![1710168462991](image/operating_system/1710168462991.png)

 The architecture of the unix system is shown above.
-The kernel provides
+The system provides

-1. **system calls** as the interfaces to the programs, which allow program require resources allocation from the operating system in a common and "safe" way.
+1. **system calls** as the kernel interfaces to the programs, which allow program require resources allocation from the operating system in a common and "safe" way.
-2. **Library of common functions** are built on the top of the system calls interfaces, most of which provides "easy to use" methods for common operation
+2. **Library of common functions** are built on the top of the system calls interfaces, most of which provides "easy to use" methods for common operation(a typical example is the libstdc++)
 3. **Shell** is a special program provides ability to run other application